 Front-panel Inputs and Outputs

-The following signals are output from the front panel of the eFEX.

-Numbers of L1Topo modules, etc, need updating

-eFEX_Results[35:0].
-These optical signals carry TOB data to a maximum of six L1Topo modules.
-They contain six copies of the same data, such that the signals eFEX_Results[5:0] are identical to eFEX_Results[11:6], etc..
-They are driven by three, 12-way PPOD devices down a total of 36 fibres at a line rate of 6.4–10 Gb/s.
-The fibres that carry the signals are grouped into three bundles, each of which comprises 12 fibres and carries the data for two L1Topo modules.
-The splitting of bundles necessary to distribute fibres and signals between L1Topo modules is implemented external to the eFEX.

 The following signals are, or can be, input to the L1Topo via the front panel.

 Auxiliary clock.
 This input allows the L1Topo to be driven by an external 40 MHz clock, in the absence of a suitable clock on the backplane.
 The optimum physical form factor for the signal is to be identified.